SECTION 11 – OTHER RULES

 – hits a draping net on the ground

 11.L.5.c.
-On the serve, if the ball hits the horizontal bar or the center base or gets caught between the net and horizontal bar after going over the net, it is a fault.
+On the serveThe initial strike of the ball to start the rally., if the ball hits the horizontal bar or the center base or gets caught between the net and horizontal bar after going over the net, it is a faultA rules violation that results in a dead ball and the end of the rally..

 11.M.
 Shots Around the Net Post.
 A player may return the ball around the outside of the net post.